Catherine Opalińska: France

-In 1725, her daughter Marie was chosen to be the queen of France, which made Catherine mother-in-law to Louis XV of France.
+In 1725, her daughter Marie was chosen to be the queen of France, which made Catherine mother-in-law to Louis XV.
 After the wedding, Catherine and Stanisław resided at the Château de Chambord.
 They kept their titles and were addressed and treated at the French court as king and queen.

-In 1733, Stanislaw again took the throne of Poland during the War of the Polish Succession, making her queen of Poland for the second time.
+In 1733, Stanislaw again took the throne of Poland-Lithuania during the War of the Polish Succession, making her queen of Poland and grand duchess of Lithuania for the second time.
 He abdicated the throne in 1736, however.
-Catherine remained in exile in France during his second reign in Poland.
+Catherine remained in exile in France during his second reign in Poland-Lithuania.

 In 1737, her spouse was granted the Duchy of Lorraine for life, and settled there as Duke of Lorraine.
 This made Catherine duchess consort of Lorraine, and she joined him there and settled at the Ducal court in Nancy.
-Until her death, however, she kept her title of Queen.
-Catherine suffered from asthma and heart problems, which served as a reason for not attending ceremonial functions, and she was described as a bigot occupied with her "obsession" of returning to Poland.
+Until her death, however, she kept her title of Queen and Grand Duchess.
+Catherine suffered from asthma and heart problems, which served as a reason for not attending ceremonial functions, and she was described as a bigot occupied with her "obsession" with returning to Poland-Lithuania.

 As long as she lived, Stanisław reportedly benefited the Catholic church and the Jesuit order financially.
-In contrast to Stanisław, Catherine did not adjust to life in France or Lorraine, but felt a certain bitterness over her exile, and continued to long for Poland.
+In contrast to Stanisław, Catherine did not adjust to life in France or Lorraine, but felt a certain bitterness over her exile, and continued to long for Poland-Lithuania.
 Catherine Opalinska was described as homely, pious and charitable, but also as a "dour" personality whom Stanisław regarded to be boring.
 As soon as they were installed with their court in Lorraine, Stanisław took numerous mistresses, many among her ladies-in-waiting, such as Catherine Ossolińska and Anna Maria Ossolińska, the Première dame d'honneur Marie-Louise de Linanges, Madame de Bassompierre and Madame de Cambres, until from 1745 he had a permanent relationship with Marie Françoise Catherine de Beauvau-Craon, all relationships which Catherine could not prevent.

 Death

-When his mother-in-law, the spouse of the dethroned king of Poland, died in 1747, Louis XV ordered a commemorative ceremony, in her honour at Notre Dame Cathedral in Paris.
+When his mother-in-law, the spouse of the dethroned king of Poland and grand duke of Lithuania, died in 1747, Louis XV ordered a commemorative ceremony, in her honour at Notre Dame Cathedral in Paris.
 The ceremony glorified the deceased who underwent a veritable deification.

 Her tomb is in the church of Notre-Dame-de-Bonsecours, in Nancy, next to her husband and the heart of their daughter.
 Rue Catherine Opalinska in Nancy is named after her.